LogoCustom Linear Actuator

 Direct answer

-These questions answer the alias intent first, so a buyer can decide whether a 1000 lb 110v linear actuator or a "110v ac linear actuator in stock" request is a real target or a misleading shorthand.
+These questions answer the alias intent first, so a buyer can decide whether a 1000 lb 110v linear actuator, "120v linear actuator", "110v actuators 24 in stroke", "110v ac linear actuator", or "110v ac linear actuator wholesale" request is a real target or a misleading shorthand.

 Engineering boundaries